 If you want to go a bit more in-depth into the Hindi language, including learning the Devanagari script, this is a helpful place to start.
-This 200-page book is thoughtfully structured and set out, with separate sections devoted to the Hindi alphabet and how to write it, words, sentences, the present tense, nouns, adjectives, postpositions and the past tense, and the continuous and future tenses.
+This 200-page book is thoughtfully structured and set out with separate sections devoted to the Hindi alphabet and how to write words, sentences, the present tense, nouns, adjectives, postpositions and the past tense, and the continuous and future tenses.
 It's not too technical or fast-paced for those with no past Hindi experience.Continue to 5 of 7 below.

 05 of 07

-This is a comprehensive 500-page resource for anyone wanting to learn how to both speak and read Hindi and is popularly used as a textbook.
+This is a comprehensive 494-page resource for anyone wanting to learn how to both speak and read Hindi and is popularly used as a textbook.
 It's a fast-paced book that doesn't spend too much time on standard, simple phrases.
-There aren't any instructions about how to write the Hindi alphabet and the book quickly jumps into Hindi script.
+There aren't any instructions about how to write the Hindi alphabet, and the book quickly jumps into Hindi script.
 After the first five chapters, all of the lessons are in Hindi script.
 Hence, if you're only interested in speaking Hindi, this won't be the best book for you.

 06 of 07

-Although this 350-page book is deemed to be for beginners without any experience, it's better suited to being a classroom textbook rather than an at-home learning resource.
+Although this 350-page book is deemed to be for beginners without any experience, it's better suited as a classroom textbook rather than an at-home learning resource.
 It's an excellent book if you want to be deeply immersed in Hindi right from the start.
 However, the fact that all the lessons are in Devanagari script, and there are very few translations into English, make learning challenging.

 07 of 07